 Duct tape on walls has very strong glue base that can peel off paint or parts of the drywall if you aren't careful.
 Gently raise a corner of the tape and, using a knife or blade, start cutting the contacts between the tape and wall to help it come off easily.
 Then, clean up any left over residue with warm water.
 Tape can also be removed by heating it with a hair dryer and then peeling it off.

-Step 5 - Seek out More Expensive Tools or Professional Help
+Step 5 - Seek out More Advanced Tools

-There are companies which make exclusive adhesive remover products like The Wagner.
-Wallpaper steamers will melt the glue on the wall, leaving you to simply wipe it off.
+There are companies which make exclusive adhesive remover products like The Wagner if you're really encountering resistance, and wallpaper steamers can melt the glue on the wall, leaving you to simply wipe it off.
 The process involves a lot of heat and is messy, but it works.
-However, you need to be cautious and careful.
-Also, you can give the whole job to a professional cleaning company.
-This is highly recommended if you have tried the previous steps for removing old glues and adhesives, but the treatments haven't been successful.
+Just take your time so you don't damage the material underneath.